This was a commission from Emergency Exit Arts to work with Colours of Redbridge, Ilford. What an amazing project to be invited to be a part of.

 Having gathered all the design ideas together, I began to sketch ideas and created a maquette which I presented to the group before I began the build.

-It’s always best I’ve discovered over the years to get the bike frame and main mechanism created early as they often need to be running a lot to find all the tweaks and changes.
-The other things like dressing always take longer than you think!
+I’ve discovered over the years that it’s useful to get the bike frame and main mechanism created early, as the moving parts often need to be running and tested a lot to find all the tweaks and changes that need making.
+The fabrics, skins, soft fittings always take longer than anticipated and usually end up getting squeezed and get added to in future additions!

 This was the first time I had used a combination of steel and bamboo parts.
-Aesthetically a good decision but the joining parts needed more testing which time didn’t allow unfortunately.
+Aesthetically a good decision but the joining parts definately need more testing which time didn’t allow this time around unfortunately.

 As the days went by I added more moving parts; legs, wings, tail and I would have liked to have more time to test and improve these but the date of the parade couldn’t be changed!